Skip to Content

 The Antray tram lines have recently been extended

-So, anyway, you’ll buy an AntalyaKart from the little booth in the metro.
+So, anyway, you’ll buy an AntalyaKart either from one of the machines or, if you prefer, from real human beings in the store near the Müze line.

-Or you can buy a permanent plastic card and keep topping it up as and when you need to.
+The AntalyaKart is a plastic card and you can keep topping it up as and when you need to either at the machines around town of online via the app.

 The card works on all public transport.

-So, if you’re gonna be bobbing about a bit around town, at least buy the one with a few trips.
+So, if you’re gonna be bobbing about a bit around town, it’s useful.

 You can’t use cash on public transport.